 The name of the state of Minnesota comes from the Dakota language.
 The Dakota language is written on the landscape of the Twin Cities, in place names from Mendota to Anoka.
 The language is a reflection of a deep connection to this place. — Bdote Memory Map

-“The [Bdote] Field Trip is truly something that should be experienced by everyone who lives here.” – Field Trip Participant
+“The [Bdote] trip is truly something that should be experienced by everyone who lives here.” – 2016 Participant

 Indigenous people of this place (Turtle Island) have the longest relationship to the land.
 Because of the nature of this program and experience, the fee is waived for indigenous participants.
 Contact Eden Bart to register.